How Far Back Does First Advantage Background Check Go? (3 Years More)

 How Far Back Does a Gun Background Check Go?

-Individuals wondering how far back does a gun background check go, might be under the impression that the seven-year rule will apply to a firearms check.
+Individuals wondering how far back a gun background check goes, might be under the impression that the seven-year rule will apply to a firearms check.
 However, all gun background checks go back forever, regardless of the state.

 How Far Back Does a Real Estate Background Check Go?